 Even though we aim to present bonus wagering requirements as accurately as possible, the onus is still on you to make sure that you’ve understood what using the bonus entails.

-When scrutinising the wagering requirements, you should also read the casino’s and bonuses’ terms and conditions to make sure that there aren’t other rules you need to observe.
-Sound planning is always half the battle; you’ll make the most informed and responsible bonus choice this way.
+When scrutinising the wagering requirements, you should also read the casino's and bonuses' terms and conditions to make sure that there aren't other rules you need to observe.
+Sound planning is always worth it: that's how you'll make the most informed and responsible bonus choices.

 The fine print in bonus wagering explained

 Knowing how much you need to wager is a good start, but in addition to the actual wagering requirements, there are other rules you need to take into account.
 Staying within bonus parameters is crucial to your success.